nicovillanueva/vitae/README.md

-# Echo API seed
+# API-Vitae

-Scaffolding for a Go REST API based on Echo and Cobra.
-Based on https://github.com/perkeep/perkeep.

-The API routes are versioned by default (e.g., `:8000/v1/hi`).
-This is handled in the `routing.go` file.

-Uses Go 1.12 with modules.
+My CV in API REST form.
+It uses Echo, Cobra, Viper and whatever looks flashy and interesting.

+You can checkout the usage by cURLing the root: `GET /`.
+A very loose homage to HATEOAS principles.
+Routes relevant to my CV itself can be found in the `routing.go` file.

+You can also download my full CV in .pdf form by requesting `GET /v1/download`

+As mentioned in the headers, contact me at `nicovillanueva|at|pm.me`, or via Linkedin, at https://www.linkedin.com/in/villanuevanicolas/